What to Serve With Italian Sausage Sandwiches?

 9. Cornbread

-What to serve with Italian sausage sandwiches?
+What should you serve with Italian sausage sandwiches?
 Cornbread is an answer.
-Prepare cornbread and serve with a big pot of collard greens.
+Prepare cornbread and serve it with a big pot of collard greens.

 Cornbread is best made on the stovetop, so combine all-purpose flour, sugar, melted butter, one beaten egg, and one cup of milk in a saucepan.

 Next, cook over medium heat until it starts to bubble.
-Reduce heat and let cook for 10 minutes or until browned.
+Reduce heat and cook for 10 minutes or until it is browned.
 Serve warm cornbread with a big pot of collard greens!

 10. Sweet Potato Wedges